 Females are born with approximately 1 million eggs and this number declines with age through natural attrition and ovulation.
 However, the rate at which a woman can ‘lose’ eggs during her reproductive life varies greatly from individual to individual and around 10 percent of women will actually experience an accelerated loss.

-Once the ovary runs out of eggs, the body can’t produce more and often the last remaining eggs can be of lessor quality.
+Once the ovary runs out of eggs, the body can’t produce more and often the last remaining eggs can be of lesser quality.

 If you’re in a relationship and have a low ovarian reserve, the best option for having children is to go ahead and try as soon as possible.
 If a woman experiences premature menopause, Dr. Sgroi can take you through all your viable options including the use of donor eggs.